nic2159048/Section10-MazeGUIOutput-Start/README.md

 programming partner and refer back to your Part 1 decisions if you get stuck.

 What parameters do you need with your enumerate method?
 What do these parameters represent?

-How large should your array be that is holding the dice rolls?
+How large should your array be that is holding the value of the dice rolls?

-What value should you start setting each bit to?
-Is this a different value than what the binary activity in part 1 was set to?
+What value should you start setting each die to?
+Is this a different value than the start value used during the binary activity?

-How should you move to the selecting the value of the next roll?
+How should you move to selecting the value of the next roll?
 How will you achieve this in your recursive enumeration call?

-Look back at the lecture slides to recall the format of the enumerate and process structure and copy over any necessary code.
+Look back at Part 1 or the lecture slides to recall the format of the enumerate and process structure to copy over any necessary code.

 #### Step 3
 The enumerate and process structure requires a recursive call of the enumerate